Iwis19/Fractra/README.md

-# Fractra
+# Fractra - Fractal Drawer & Builder
-Fractal building machine with recursive algorithms, also implemented transformations.
+Fractal building machine with recursive algorithms, and implemented transformations.
 Only supports well-known and popular fractrals as of now.